matrix3d/spriteflexjs/README.md

 a html5 engine build with flexjs.

-support all flash runtime api.
+support most flash runtime api.

 support canvas and webgl.